Option 1: Climate Change In The Anthropocene Global Catastrophic Risk & Management

 Dr Richard Grove

-Unprecedented rates of rapid climate & environmental change are beyond doubt and greatly concern the international community, corporations and governments.
-Virtually all human activities disturb Earth’s environmental systems, increasing with the size and technical prowess of human populations since later prehistory 11,500 years ago.
-We are now redefining the present geological epoch as the Anthropocene as a consequence of our impact on Earth’s boundary layer ~ the instable envelope embracing the land surface, atmosphere and oceans on which we and all other biological systems depend.
+Unprecedented rates of human-forced rapid climate & environmental change and extreme weather events are beyond doubt and greatly concern the international community, corporations and governments.
+Virtually all human activities disturb Earth’s environmental systems, increasing with the size and technical prowess of human populations since later prehistory 11,700 years ago.
+We are now redefining the present geological epoch as the Anthropocene as a consequence of our impact on Earth’s boundary layer ~ the instable envelope embracing the landsurface, atmosphere and oceans on which we and all other biological systems depend.

-Global economic and political security depend on accurate scientific predictions of global environmental change, technological capacity to respond and political will to mitigate impacts.
-The 5th Assessment Report of the widely-respected Intergovernmental Panel on Climate Change in 2013-14 emphasised options for reducing environmental impacts, or facing consequences.
-Global financial crises from 2008, lack of a post-Kyoto accord (2012), excitement over natural gas fracking, tar-sand oil and Arctic Basin marine resources (made accessible by global warming !) threaten progress on carbon reduction and renewable energy, pushing us towards Dangerous Climate Change, evidenced by 2018 global weather extremes.
-Will the 2017 Paris Climate Agreement be implemented, binding ~ and in time ?
+Global economic and political security depend on accurate scientific predictions of global environmental change, technological capacity to respond and political will to mitigate and/or adapt to impacts.
+The latest, 6th Assessment Report of the Intergovernmental Panel on Climate Change in 2021 emphasises options for reducing environmental impacts, or facing consequences.
+Global financial crises from 2008, lack of a post-Kyoto accord (2012), excitement over natural gas fracking, tar-sand oil and Arctic Basin marine resources (made accessible by global warming!) threaten progress on carbon reduction and renewable energy, pushing us towards Dangerous Climate Change above 1.5o C of warming.
+Will the 2023 CoP28 Climate Conference lead to substantial, binding targets in time?

-Why have global environmental crises arisen now?
-What triggered dramatic increases in environmental awareness, placing environmental issues on international agendas?
-How can we avoid or mitigate their effects.
+Why have global environmental crises arisen so rapidly?
+What triggers dramatic increases in environmental awareness, placing environmental issues on international agendas?
+How can we avoid, mitigate or adapt to their effects.
 What happens if we cannot?
-Answers to these questions concern students and practitioners across socio-economic, political and natural sciences.
+Answers concern students and practitioners across socio-economic, political and natural sciences.
 Successful Earth Systems management and socio-economic and political stability demand we understand our environmental impact.
 Failure by wealthy industrialised and industrialising nations to respond to environmental impacts of sustained development raises international tension, especially amongst disadvantaged and marginalised nations.

 Academic Aims